Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Experiments

 \subsection{Experimental Setup}

 A random and a greedy baseline are constructed for comparison.
 The random baseline uniformly samples objects to pick and locations to place them.
-The greedy one follows \cite{gupta2013interactive} by sampling choices of objects and placements and picking the action with the max info-gain, which is the volume of revealed occlusion.
-Both methods reconstruct objects before relocating them, and the greedy baseline prioritizes reconstruction actions if safe to do so.
-As they can run infinitely due to randomness, they are terminated once all objects are reconstructed or a timeout has been met.
-Hence the number of objects is given only in both baselines but not available in our algorithm.

-The three algorithms are compared in a PyBullet simulated environment with random rectangular prisms and cylinders on the shelf.
-Experiments include three suites with 5, 8, or 11 objects.
-Each suite has three difficulty levels which are defined according to the size of objects.
+The greedy one follows prior work \cite{gupta2013interactive} by sampling choices of objects and placements and picking the action with the max info-gain, which is the volume of revealed occlusion.
+Both methods ensure safety by moving only fully revealed or reconstructed objects and reconstructing objects before other actions.
+The greedy baseline prioritizes reconstructing unreconstructed objects if it is safe to do so.
+As the methods can be running for an infinite amount of time due to randomness, they are terminated once all objects are reconstructed or a timeout is reached.
+Hence the number of objects is given only in both baselines but not available in the proposed algorithm.
+The three algorithms are compared using a PyBullet simulated environment with random rectangular prisms and cylinders on the shelf, similar to the setting in prior work \cite{huang2022mechanical}.
+Experiments include three scenarios with 5, 8, or 11 objects.
+Each scenario has three difficulty levels defined according to the size of objects.
 Objects are considered small if the width and length scale is 4cm or 5cm, medium if 7cm or 8cm, and large if 10cm or 11cm.
 Heights are randomly picked for each object from 9cm, 12cm, and 15cm.
 The easy level includes all small objects; the medium level includes 60\% small, 30\% medium, and 10\% large objects; the hard level includes 25\% small, 50\% medium, and 25\% large objects.
 Each scenario contains 10 randomly generated problem instances with at least one fully-hidden object.
 The instances are fixed across algorithms to allow fair comparison.
-A total of 5 trials of each algorithm is run for each instance to account for the randomness in the algorithm.
+A total of 5 trials of each algorithm is executed for each instance to account for the randomness in the algorithm.
 Hence in total, there are 90 instances, with 450 total trials for each algorithm.